 As with all buzzy skincare ingredients, the products you choose matter.
 Dr Acharya says that kojic acid works particularly well in skincare products such as cleansers (better for sensitive skin types as they're on the skin for a short amount of time and can be rinsed away) and serums (which are more potent).
 "It is a great product for improving skin tone and at the right strength can be used on a daily basis," says Dr Acharya.
 You can use kojic acid in both the morning and the evening.

 What are the best skincare products with kojic acid?

 If you're a kojic acid beginner, start slowly.
 Twice a week is ample at first and you can soon build up use.
-Try using a cleanser first, such as Faace Dull Faace Cleanser, £24, which boasts a gentle amount of kojic acid alongside moisturising ingredients like glycerin and hyaluronic acid.
-If you're keen to graduate to a skincare serum or moisturiser, Dr Acharya recommends SkinCeuticals Discolouration Defence Serum, £85, and says PCA Skin's Skin Pigmentation Bar, £45, is one of her favourites.
+Try using a cleanser first, which generally has a gentle amount of kojic acid, alongside moisturising ingredients like glycerin and hyaluronic acid.
+Then you can graduate to a skincare serum or moisturiser containing kojic acid.

 Before using any of these products, Dr Acharya suggests assessing your skin.
 "You need to avoid using kojic acid while skin is broken or injured," she says, as it could cause irritation.

 Are there any side effects of using kojic acid?

 As with all skincare ingredients, there may be some side effects while using kojic acid.
 "The most common side effect is irritation and dermatitis (itchy, dry skin) and if this occurs while you are using the ingredient, it is best to stop using it," says Dr Acharya.
 "I also recommend avoiding using kojic acid on active acne or damaged skin until healing has started," she says.
 "It should also be avoided in pregnancy and nursing, as with most active ingredients."